A tip for supporting the emotional piece during speech therapy activities

 He then told me that he had learned that, when you're deep underwater, the weight of the water pressure can feel like there are elephants on top of you!
 (I made sure that he knew that the idea of "feeling pressure" in the way I intended it was about feeling like you're worried you might fall short of the expectations being placed on you - a good opportunity to explore some figurative language!)

-So with this kiddo, we made a "Too Many Elephants!" button!
-He has been working on /r/, and has been having a tough time with it, and I've seen him feel a sense of safety from knowing the button is there as an option.
+So with this student, we made a "Too Many Elephants!" button!
+He has been working on /r/and has been having a tough time with it, and I've seen him feel a sense of safety from knowing the button is there as an option.
 He has used it a couple of times, and, when he does, we drop it and move on to a different activity for that day.

 Escape hatches

-Since discovering the "Annoying Button," I've incorporated this idea of giving kids an escape hatch that they can have when they need it into more and more contexts.
+Since discovering the "Annoying Button," I've incorporated this idea of giving kids an escape hatch that they can have when they need it in more and more contexts.

 I regularly perform comprehensive language assessments with kids, where they have to complete a variety of structured activities that are geared toward finding the level where their skills break down.
 For many kids, it can feel uncomfortable to have to keep trying to do something that feels too hard.